Nostradamus Quatrains Analyses of all verses Allan Webber website Web Site Sefirot buttonAll Sefirots

 Copyright: Allan Webber, December 2015

-The anagrams of this verse reveal Nostradamus' usage of the Norse Edda's couplets (ſeron - t les coup - s de da) .
+Nostradamus Centuries 8 Quatrain 43 This verse relates to the weakness of a system giving false status to the events surrounding birth with lineage rather than parent status advised as the better guideThe anagrams of this verse reveal Nostradamus' usage of the Norse Edda's couplets (ſeron - t les coup - s de da) .

-These are used to complement the story of the text by adding that the two deaths involve a newly-born child puerperal ( ar peur ple) and an adolescent (edans lecto) from pauper (eu par p, par peu) lineages (a l'enſeig) and leads to a taking the throne.These children are from the Celt lands near Cognac, France where the interface with Roman culture produced a people whose values still represent their ancestry.
+These are used to complement the story of the text by adding that the two deaths involve a newly-born child puerperal ( ar peur ple) and an adolescent (edans lecto) from pauper (eu par p, par peu) lineages (a l'enſeig) and leads to a taking of the throne.These children are from the Celt lands near Cognac, France where the interface with Roman culture produced a people whose values still represent their ancestry.

 The details given above can be seen within the major anagrams which include:

-Eddic deed decided use chose bases paler stars replaced
+1. Eddic deed decided use chose bases paler stars replaced

-Pen weds Cognac cup replace general gene
+2. Pen uueep Cognac cup replace Sudan general gene

 Through the fall of two bastard creatures

-Within Lectoure there will be blows of lances,
+Within Lectoure there are blows of lances,

 Par le decide de deux choſes baſtars